edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

 </Callout>

 ## Sample Scenario 3: Multiple Rate Rules {/*scenario-3-multiple-rate-rules*/}

-This scenario assumes that a single edge server is handling all of these requests.

 A Security Application configuration may contain multiple rate rules that define a custom rate limit for different types of requests.